jhashikhar/digital-signal-governance/boundaries/relation-to-design-time-governance.md

 ## How Design-Time Governance Creates DSG Conditions

-The most direct relationship between the two disciplines is causal: inadequate Design-Time Governance is a leading source of DSG governance conditions during operation.
+A significant relationship between the two disciplines is that governance decisions made during design frequently influence governance conditions that later appear within operational signal environments.

 ### Consent Architecture
 If consent architecture is poorly defined at design time — ambiguous scope, incomplete propagation paths, absent hierarchy definitions — the resulting operational system will exhibit consent-state misalignment and consent architecture deficiencies as DSG conditions from the first day of operation.